squaredev-io/whitebox/docs/mkdocs/docs/tutorial/sdk.md

 )
 ```

-For more details about the schema accepted property types visit the <a href="/sdk-docs/#models" class="external-link" target="_blank">Models section</a> in the SDK documentation.
+For more details about the schema accepted property types visit the [Models section](../../sdk-docs/#models) in the SDK documentation.

 ### Fetching a Model